Self portrait as a doorway

 And just when your hands learn the shape of staying

-Another leaving, soft as a match going out in the rain
+Soft as a match going out in the rain

 You will change

-Not like the seasons
+Not like the seasons, ha

 That would be too kind, but like a name

-Forced from the mouth of someone who’s forgotten
+Forged from the mouth of someone

 How to love you

-This is the last time
+You will say this is the last time

 But your voice a door